ytti/oxidized/docs/Model-Notes/VRP-Huawei.md

 3. display device
 4. display current-configuration all

 Command 2 and 3 can be executed without issues, but 1 and 4 are only available for higher level users.
-Instead of making Oxidized a read/write user on your device, lower the priviledge-level for commands 1 and 4:
+Instead of making Oxidized a read/write user on your device, lower the privilege-level for commands 1 and 4:

 ```text
     <HUAWEI> system-view